rafalmas/gript/README.md

 ## Building your project

 The **default** task runs everything that is necessary to build application and then start the development server.
-Your source code (typescript, html, scss) will be watched for changes, and - if neccessary, compiled and injected into the `index.html`.
+Your source code (TypeScript, HTML, Sass) will be watched for changes, and - if neccessary, compiled and injected into the `index.html`.
 So just by running

     gulp